-The Exchange believes that its proposal to amend its Fee Schedule is consistent with Section 6(b) of the Act19 in general, and furthers the objectives of Section 6(b)(4) of the Act20 in particular, in that it is an equitable allocation of reasonable fees and other charges among its members and issuers and other persons using its facilities.
+The Exchange believes that its proposal to amend its Fee Schedule is consistent with Section 6(b) of the Act20 in general, and furthers the objectives of Section 6(b)(4) of the Act21 in particular, in that it is an equitable allocation of reasonable fees and other charges among its members and issuers and other persons using its facilities.
 The Exchange also believes the proposal furthers the objectives of Section 6(b)(5) of the Act in that it is designed to promote just and equitable principles of trade, to remove impediments to and perfect the mechanism of a free and open market and a national market system, and, in general to protect investors and the public interest and is not designed to permit unfair discrimination between customers, issuers, brokers and dealers.

-The Exchange believes its proposal to extend the waiver of the cap of 1,000 contracts per leg for cPRIME Agency Order rebates for all tiers under the PCRP until March 31, 2021 provides for the equitable allocation of reasonable dues and fees and is not unfairly discriminatory for the following reasons.
+The Exchange believes its proposal to extend the waiver of the cap of 1,000 contracts per leg for cPRIME Agency Order rebates for all tiers under the PCRP until June 30, 2021 provides for the equitable allocation of reasonable dues and fees and is not unfairly discriminatory for the following reasons.
 The Exchange operates in a highly competitive market.
 The Commission has repeatedly expressed its preference for competition over regulatory intervention in determining prices, products, and services in the securities markets.
-In Regulation NMS, the Commission highlighted the importance of market forces in determining prices and SRO revenues and, also, recognized that current regulation of the market system "has been remarkably successful in promoting market competition in its broader forms that are most important to investors and listed companies."21 There are currently 16 registered options exchanges competing for order flow.
-Based on publicly-available information, and excluding index-based options, as of December 14, 2020, no single exchange has more than approximately 14% of the market share of executed volume of multiply-listed equity options trades for the month of December 2020.22 Therefore, no exchange possesses significant pricing power in the execution of multiply-listed equity and ETF options order flow.
-More specifically, for the month of November 2020, the Exchange had a total market share of 3.90% of all equity options volume.23
+In Regulation NMS, the Commission highlighted the importance of market forces in determining prices and SRO revenues and, also, recognized that current regulation of the market system "has been remarkably successful in promoting market competition in its broader forms that are most important to investors and listed companies."22 There are currently 16 registered options exchanges competing for order flow.

-19 15 U.S.C.
+20 15 U.S.C.
 78f(b).

-20 15 U.S.C.
+21 15 U.S.C.
 78f(b)(4) and (5).